 Yerevan, the capital of Armenia, is one of my all-time favorite cities, the one I keep returning to as often as I find cheap flights to.

-I’ve just come back from yet another trip to Yerevan (was it the 10th time I went to visit Yerevan?) and I have a bunch of Yerevan travel tips for you so you can plan your own trip there too.
+I’ve just come back from yet another trip to Yerevan (I can’t imagine not including the city in my Armenia itinerary) and I have a bunch of Yerevan travel tips for you so you can plan your own trip there too.

 Read on and if you have any questions about visiting Yerevan head to my Facebook group to ask there!

 - 1 Where is Yerevan

 - 4 How to get to Yerevan

 - 5 How to get from Yerevan airport to the center

 - 6 How to get from the train station to the center

 - 7 How to get from the bus station to the center